gbmhunter/blog/content/programming/operating-systems/zephyr-project/_index.md

 Zephyr supports the targets `qemu_x86` and `qemu_cortex_m3` for running Zephyr applications on desktop computers.
 This is great for development, testing and CICD purposes.

+## Un-supported C++ Features

+There are a number of C++ features that Zephyr does not support which removes C++ as a 1st tier language for writing Zephyr applications.
+This includes:

+- No dynamic memory allocation support via `new` or `delete`.
+Dynamic memory allocation in the embedded land is a contentious subject, but it's nice to be able to use it if it's a suitable choice for your application.
+- No RTTI (run-time type information)
+- No support for exceptions.
+Again, another contentious embedded subject, but nice to have the option of using them if you want.

 ## Common Errors

 ### File not found (on Windows)